aws-cloudformation/awesome-cloudformation/README.md

 - [cfn-python-lint](https://github.com/aws-cloudformation/cfn-python-lint): Validate CloudFormation yaml/json templates against the CloudFormation spec and additional checks.
 Includes checking valid values for resource properties and best practices.
 - [cfn_nag](https://github.com/stelligent/cfn_nag): The cfn-nag tool looks for patterns in CloudFormation templates that may indicate insecure infrastructure.
 - [taskcat](https://github.com/aws-quickstart/taskcat): taskcat is a tool that tests AWS CloudFormation templates.
 It deploys your AWS CloudFormation template in multiple AWS Regions and generates a report with a pass/fail grade for each region.
+- [org-formation](https://github.com/OlafConijn/AwsOrganizationFormation): a tool that helps you write cloudformation for your AWS Organization resources and create links between regular cloudformation resources across your accounts and regions.

 ## CLI Tools